SineScire/LilyCase/Manual.md

 4. Assemble the switchplate/PCB further with your choise of switches and keycaps.

 ### Preparing the top housing
-* Parts needed: Top housing, m3x5mm threaded inserts, soldering iron.
+* Parts needed: Top housing, m3x5mm threaded inserts, soldering iron, palm rest material, tamplet, precision knife, double sided tape.
 1. Place the top housing facing down and using a soldering iron, insert the six m3x5mm threaded inserts into the top housing shown at the blue highlighted spots in the image below.
 ![](https://github.com/SineScire/LilyCase/blob/dcb36338be455814d602db1272a7a7df7541c255/Images/TopStep.jpg)
+2. Use the template to cut the palm rest material with the precision knife, the cut out palm rest can be adhered using double sided tape to the top housing or a different preferred method.

 ### Assembling the case
 * Parts needed: Assembled top housing, assembled switchplate/PCB, gaskets, twelve m3x6mm socket head screws.